-(IEM) are rare genetic disorders which result in the body not being able to properly metabolise nutrients derived from food to maintain health and normal growth.
+Inborn errors of metabolism (IEM) are rare genetic disorders which result in the body not being able to properly metabolise nutrients derived from food to maintain health and normal growth.
 These disorders are usually caused by genetic defects leading to abnormal enzymes, co-factors and disruption of the complex communication systems which maintains our healthy bodies.

-Disorders of Nitrogen containing compounds will include amino acid (protein) metabolism
+Disorders of Nitrogen containing compounds will include amino acid (protein) metabolism.

 Newborn screening programs help to identify infants with IEM shortly after birth.
 Many, but not all IEM are tested for in newborn screening; this will vary in each country.

 A key element in the dietary management of PKU is the use of a phenylalanine-free protein substitutes.
-These provide all of the amino acids found in protein, but no phe.
-In combination with small, measured amounts of dietary protein, protein substitutes will ensure that an individual with PKU has an adequate intake of protein for normal growth and development.
+These provide all the amino acids needed in combination with small, measured amounts of dietary protein, protein substitutes will ensure that an individual with PKU has an adequate intake of protein for normal growth and development.
 The primary role of a protein substitute is to provide the protein (minus Phe) that cannot be consumed by eating protein-containing foods.
 Modern protein substitutes may contain vitamins, minerals and omega fats which are limited within a restricted low protein diet.

 Protein substitutes developed for PKU have improved dramatically over the years.
-Compliance to the strict diet can be difficult; therefore protein substitutes are specifically designed to complement modern living.
+Compliance to the strict diet can be difficult; therefore, protein substitutes are specifically designed to complement modern living.
 This is achieved through a combination of easily transported ‘single use’ formats, available in a range of flavours that do not require mixing, weighing or measuring.

-Anyone affected by IEM wanting more information about the disorder, management and outcomes, should seek medical advice from their clinician / dietitian.References
+Anyone affected by IEM wanting more information about the disorder, management, and outcomes, should seek medical advice from their clinician / dietitian.References